 Each option has its own advantages and disadvantages.

-- Though “take-home” whitening takes much longer time to undertake and involves everyday applications of the trays with gel for up to two weeks, it is our opinion that this system should be preferential.
-It produces much better and longer lasting results without potential danger of hyper sensitive teeth that sometimes result from the application of highconcentration of peroxide gel as it is done in the course of an “in-office” whitening.
+- Though “take-home” whitening takes longer to undertake and involves everyday applications of the trays with gel for up to two weeks, it is our opinion that this system should be preferential.
+It produces much better and longer lasting results without potential danger of hyper sensitive teeth that sometimes result from the application of high concentration of peroxide gel as it is done in the course of an “in-office” whitening.

 Over the multiple years of utilizing both systems we have compiled the data that shows the “take-home” whitening produces much better and stable results with higher patient satisfaction.